-Program Activities for FY 2023 - 2025: Describe any activities that will be taken to implement, maintain or improve your PRISM and/or ITD programs.
+Program Activities for FY 2023 - 2025: Describe any activities that will be taken to implement, maintain or improve your ITD and PRISM programs.
+Include a description of O&M costs for ITD and PRISM.

 In alignment with the approved goals and objectives stated in the States' Innovative Technology Deployment (ITD) Program Plan and Top-Level Design (PP/TLD), the Maine Bureau of Motor Vehicles [ME-BMV] would like to further extend our online services to our Maine based commercial vehicle customers using our current system.
 For more information, please refer to Maine's PP/TLD (approved in 2019), Section 2.3 "Planned Expanded ITD Deployment Projects", Project 13 - Modernization upgrade of Maine's IRP and IFTA Credentialing System.
 The ME-BMW, Maine State Police and The Commercial Vehicle Enforcement Unit certifies that we are meeting all the conditions listed in 49 CFR §350.405.